Get E-Book

 }

-Redirects, cookies, cache modes, proxying, keep-alive behavior, and connection pooling all sit below or beside this object model.
-Those topics need HTTP semantics and Undici details, so Chapter 10 owns them.
-At this level, the fetch object graph is enough: create a request, dispatch it, receive response headers, consume one body stream.
+Redirects, cookies, cache modes, proxying, keep-alive behavior, and connection pooling need HTTP-specific discussion.
+At this level, keep the object graph in your head - create a request, dispatch it, receive headers, then consume one body stream if a body exists.

 const signal = AbortSignal.timeout(2_000);